Mark Van Doren: Career

+Also among his students were the poets John Berryman and Robert Lax, novelist Anthony Robinson, psychologist Walter B. Pitkin Jr., Japanologist Donald Keene, writer and Trappist monk Thomas Merton and chemist Roald Hoffmann.
+Lehman writes that "His teaching was grounded in the proposition that an intelligent person of good faith needed no special qualifications to read Othello, The Iliad, or The Divine Comedy.
+You just needed to be attentive and use your intelligence.
+And because he treated the students with respect and without condescension, he brought out the best in them."
+He writes of his of his notable students, who "ranged from ecstatic Zen Beat masters (Allen Ginsberg, Jack Kerouac) to verse sophisticates (Louis Simpson, John Hollander, Richard Howard).
+It was a decisive encounter for Kerouac; he got an A in Van Doren's Shakespeare course, and decided in consequence to quit the Columbia football team and take up literature instead."

 He twice served on the staff of The Nation from 1924–1928 and again from 1935–1938.
 He was a member of the Society for the Prevention of World War III.

 In 1940, he was awarded the Pulitzer Prize for Poetry for Collected Poems 1922–1938.
 This came only a year after his elder brother Carl had won the Pulitzer Prize for Biography or Autobiography for Benjamin Franklin.
 Van Doren helped Ginsberg avoid jail time in June 1949 by testifying on his behalf when Ginsberg was arrested as an accessory to crimes carried out by Herbert Huncke and others, and was an important influence on Merton, both in Merton's conversion to Catholicism and Merton's poetry.
 He was a strong advocate of liberal education, and wrote the book, Liberal Education (1943), which helped promote the influential "great books" movement.
 Starting in 1941, he also did Invitation to Learning, a CBS Radio show, where as one of the experts he discussed great literature.